Royal Victoria ParkParks & Walks

-Just a short walk from the city centre, Royal Victoria Park, a beautiful 23 hectare/ 57 acre site is a favourite for locals and visitors alike.
-It boasts the iconic Royal Crescent as its backdrop, and has plenty of attractions to keep you coming back for more.
+Just a short walk from the city centre, Royal Victoria Park is a favourite for locals and visitors alike.
+It boasts a beautiful 23 hectare/ 57 acre of curated park land, including the famous Royal Crescent as its backdrop, a peaceful and colourful botanical garden, wild meadows, and an enormous playground for children.

 - BBQ picnic table areas

 - Botanical Gardens